-- W3C Markup Validation Service — recommended to check your theme templates for HTML markup issues.
+- W3C Markup Validator — recommended to check your theme templates for HTML markup issues.

-- Google PageSpeed Insights — recommended for general site / webpage health check (results influence SEO ranking).
+- Google PageSpeed Insights — recommended for general site and webpage health checks (results influence SEO ranking).

 - Google's Search Engine Optimization (SEO) Starter Guide — essential reading to understand Google SEO ranking factors.

-- Webpage Performance Test with Waterfall — recommended to check and/or diagnose basic performance issues.
+- Webpage Performance Test with Waterfall — recommended to check and diagnose basic performance issues.

-- SSL Server Test by SSL Labs — recommended check for any site using https.
+- SSL Server Test by SSL Labs — recommended test for any site using https.

 On most WordPress admin pages you'll find a "Screen Options" drop-down tab on the upper right-hand side of the page.
-You can use these options to include / exclude specific metaboxes and columns from the current page.
-For example, when viewing the Posts or Pages list you can use the "Screen Options" drop-down tab to hide / view the "Schema" and "SSO Image" columns.
-You can also enable / disable these columns globally under the SSO > Advanced > Columns tab.
+You can use these screen options to include / exclude specific metaboxes and columns from the current page.
+For example, when viewing the posts or pages list you can use the "Screen Options" drop-down to hide / view the "Schema" and "SSO Image" columns.
+You can also enable / disable these columns globally under the SSO > Advanced Settings > Interface tab.

-When editing a Post, Page, category, tag, etc., you'll find a Document SSO (Social and Search Optimization) metabox below the content area, where you can edit various social texts and image values.
-The "Preview" tab shows how this webpage might look like when shared on Facebook, the "Head" tab shows a complete list of meta tags created by WPSSO Core, including additional Schema markup and LD+JSON for Google, and the "Validate" tab allows you to submit the current webpage URL to a number of test and validation tools (mentioned above).
+When editing a post, page, category, tag, user profile, etc., you'll find a Document SSO metabox below the content area where you can customize default texts, images, and videos.
+The Document SSO metabox shows a different set of options based on the content type selected (ie. Schema type or Open Graph type), allowing you to customize the details of articles, events, e-Commerce products, recipes, reviews, and more.
+The "Preview" tab shows how this webpage might look when shared on Facebook, the "Head Markup" tab shows a complete list of meta tags and Schema markup created by the WPSSO Core plugin and its add-ons, and the "Validate" tab allows you to submit the current webpage URL to several test and validation tools (mentioned above).